beeldengeluid/extending-peertube/_posts/2021-05-25-licence-metadata.md

 ---
 layout: post
-title: License metadata
+title: Licence metadata
 category: CC plugin
 comments: false
 ---

-Adding a license button is an improvement for the display of the license and although you can already filter on license on a PeerTube instance, it would help if CC licensed content can be found outside the platform (search & discovery).
+Adding a licence button is an improvement for the display of the licence and although you can already filter on licence on a PeerTube instance, it would help if CC licensed content can be found outside the platform (search & discovery).
 For this there already exists the so-called Creative Commons Rights Expression Language ([CC REL](https://wiki.creativecommons.org/wiki/CC_REL)).

-> Creative Commons licenses are expressed in three different formats: the human readable license deed, the lawyer readable legal code, and the machine readable code.
-RDFa is one of the ways in which we've chosen to make our licenses machine readable.
+> Creative Commons licences are expressed in three different formats: the human readable licence deed, the lawyer readable legal code, and the machine readable code.
+RDFa is one of the ways in which we've chosen to make our licences machine readable.
 By using RDFa CC licensed objects can be discovered by search engines and auto-discovery mechanisms without the need for a human to hand-curate content directories or lists.

 RDFa is a W3C Recommendation that adds a set of attribute-level extensions to HTML, XHTML and various XML-based document types for embedding rich metadata within Web documents.